-In June 2022, results from the SURMOUNT-1 trial of tirzepatide were published.12 Tirzepatide is both a GLP-1 receptor agonist and also a glucose-dependent insulinotropic polypeptide receptor agonist.
+In June 2022, results from the SURMOUNT-1 trial of tirzepatide were published.11 Tirzepatide is both a GLP-1 receptor agonist and also a glucose-dependent insulinotropic polypeptide receptor agonist.
 ICER previously reviewed tirzepatide as a treatment for type 2 diabetes mellitus.
-The manufacturer of tirzepatide requested that it not be added to this report as the current ICER evaluation process was already underway.
-Tirzepatide is neither an intervention nor a comparator in this Report.
-However, to provide context, we review the results of SURMOUNT-1 here.
+The manufacturer of tirzepatide requested that it not be added to this report as the evaluation process was already underway.
+Tirzepatide is neither an intervention nor a comparator in this Report, however, to provide context, we review the results of SURMOUNT-1 here.

-SURMOUNT-1 was a 72-week Phase III trial comparing three doses of tirzepatide and placebo in 2,539 adults without diabetes and with a BMI \geq 30 kg/m2, or \geq 27 kg/m2 with one weight-related complication.
+SURMOUNT-1 was a 72-week Phase III trial comparing three doses of tirzepatide and placebo in 2,539 adults without diabetes and with a BMI ≥30 or ≥27 with one weight-related complication.

 Tirzepatide was administered by weekly subcutaneous injection at doses of 5 mg, 10 mg, or 15 mg, with an initial 20-week dose-escalation period.

 The mean baseline BMI in the study population was 38.
 Tirzepatide at doses of 5 mg, 10 mg, and 15 mg resulted in greater percentage reductions in weight than placebo (15.0%, 19.5%, and 20.9% vs. 3.1%, respectively).
 More patients achieved categorical weight reduction targets as well.
-For example, a \geq 5% target was achieved by 85.1%, 88.9%, and 90.9% of patients, respectively, with the tirzepatide doses, versus 34.5% with placebo.
-A \geq 25% target was achieved by 15.3%, 32.3%, and 36.2% of patients, respectively, with tirzepatide versus 1.5% with placebo.
+For example, a \geq 5% target was achieved by 85.1%, 88.9%, and 90.9% of patients, respectively, with tirzepatide versus 34.5% with placebo.
+A \geq 25% target was achieved by 15.3%, 32.3%, and 36.2% of patients with tirzepatide versus 1.5% with placebo.